 The information below is an outline of policy and procedures for handling purchase requests for cellular/radio instruments, pagers, and/or calling cards.
-This document will provide the necessary information for purchase, activation, and on-going services for the staff and faculty users of the university.
+This document provides the necessary information for purchase, activation, and ongoing services for the staff and faculty users of the university.

 The voice communication device policy provides guidelines regarding the following aspects of voice communication: approval process, role and responsibilities of IMT, appropriate use, role of department head/budget manager, and role of the customer.

-Approval from each individual department head/or budget manager must be received before an order can be placed, and service established.
-The department head or budget manager must have approval from a vice president or the Chief Information Officer (CIO) before placing an order.
-Once approval has been given, and the approval form signed, the process is managed by IMT’s Telecommunication Department.
+Approval from each individual department head/budget manager must be received before an order can be placed and service established.
+The department head or budget manager must have approval from a vice president or the chief information officer (CIO) before placing an order.
+Once approval has been given and the approval form signed, the process is managed by IMT’s telecommunication department.

 IMT is responsible for receiving approvals before the physical issuance of any cellular/radio services, pagers, and/or calling cards.
-This designated individual will also review the monthly charges made by each user for contractual discrepancies.
+A designated IMT individual also reviews the monthly charges made by each user for contractual discrepancies.
 IMT performs the service of follow-up on these issues.

-All monthly bills for services go directly to the IMT support desk for payment, and are then charged back to the department’s cost center and telephone line 5067.
+All monthly bills for services go directly to the IMT Support Center for payment, and are then charged back to the department’s cost center and telephone line 5067.

-All service issues need to be reported to the IMT support desk when necessary.
-The support desk will then handle resolution of the issue.
+All service issues need to be reported to the IMT Support Center when necessary; the support center will then handle resolution of the issue.

 The Department Head or Budget Manager

-The manager is accountable for monitoring and approving monthly Telecommunications Special Charges that are prepared by the IMT department.
+The manager is accountable for monitoring and approving monthly telecommunications special charges that are prepared by IMT.
 All charges, unless there is a contractual issue, will be charged to the department regardless of appropriate usage.

 Note: It is NOT the responsibility of IMT to monitor appropriate business usage.

-Once an employee’s employment with the university has been terminated, the department head is to immediately notify the IMT support desk so that the service can be cancelled, or exchanged, if necessary.
+Once an employee’s employment with the university has been terminated, the department head is to immediately notify the IMT Support Center so the service can be cancelled, or exchanged if necessary.

-It is also the responsibility of the manager to inform Human Resources that the employee has university owned property and Human Resources will collect all property of the university before the employee physically leaves the university.
-All calling cards and pagers are to be returned to the IMT support desk.
+It is also the responsibility of the manager to inform Human Resources that the employee has university-owned property, and Human Resources will collect all property of the university before the employee physically leaves the university.
+All calling cards and pagers are to be returned to the IMT Support Center.

-The customer should obtain the appropriate approvals as outlined above and provide the IMT support desk with the account number and line to be billed if applicable.
+The customer should obtain the appropriate approvals as outlined above and provide the IMT Support Center with the account number and line to be billed if applicable.

-The IMT department has the sole responsibility for purchasing or requesting the appropriate cellular and/or radio instrument, pager, or calling card.
+IMT has the sole responsibility for purchasing or requesting the appropriate cellular and/or radio instrument, pager, or calling card.
 Under no circumstances is any employee of the university to purchase any type of instrument or service using university funds.
 This is for tracking and auditing purposes by the actual department, and also by the university.
-After approval is received in writing, the IMT support desk will place an order (if necessary), or supply the user with an instrument that is on hand.
+After approval is received in writing, the IMT Support Center will place an order (if necessary), or supply the user with an instrument that is on hand.

-This policy was approved by President’s Cabinet on September 24, 2001.
+This policy was approved by the President’s Cabinet on September 24, 2001.

 Approved by: John C. Reynolds, Vice President of Information and Media Technology